Genxis/Genxis-Ui-Bypass/README.md

 # Genxis-Ui-Bypass
-You can bypass your guna ui by this bypass easily.
+This is a guna and siticone ui bypass tools.
+Just Run as admin the exe and the ui will be bypass easily.

+Join my discord for more information:- https://discord.gg/bPNQK7Uz8g